 - Education through Customized Training – our Training and Education Coordinator, an RN, can visit with you in your home, our office, or by telephone to help learn about adaptive equipment, safety issues, special diets, medications, disease specific information, and the aging process.

 - Respite Care ~ A Gift of Time -experts say family caregivers need to give themselves at least four hours of respite per week for a time of self care.
-We assist with respite through Volunteer Respite and Grants to help pay for in-home respite care,
+We assist with respite through our Volunteer Respite Program,

 Most of our services are provided free of charge, while others are provided by suggested donations according to an income-based sliding fee scale.